BME-MIT-IET/ivt-ha-2024-chuck-chuck/doc/Static_Analysis.md

 ### List of the Issues

-Since the project that we using is quite large, so we decide to document the static analysis report on only the maths implementation of the project as shown below:
+Since the project that we using is quite large, so we decide to document the static analysis report on only the some implementations of the project as shown below:

+## maths

 #### Reliability Issues: